cosmos/sdk-tutorials/academy/3-ibc/5-token-transfer.md

 A relayer will then pick up the `SendPacket` event and submit a `MsgRecvPacket` on the destination chain.

-This will then trigger an `OnRecvPacket` callback that will decode a packet and apply the transfer token application logic:
+This will trigger an `OnRecvPacket` callback that will decode a packet and apply the transfer token application logic:

 ```go
 // OnRecvPacket implements the IBCModule interface.
 A successful acknowledgement